-Each studio course requires the production of various animation projects specific to the learning outcomes of the course.
-Projects may be hand-made drawings or objects or digital media.
-Examples of projects for hand-drawn animation include character design, visual development art, storyboards, layouts, and traditional animation.
-Stop-motion animation projects may include character puppets and miniature sets.
-Both traditional and stop-motion animated finals are completed digitally.
-Computer graphic animation is done entirely on the computer.
-In all three types of animation, the final output of the project will be digital, and may be presented and archived digitally.
+Each studio course requires the production of various animation projects specific to the course's learning outcomes.
+Projects may be hand-drawn figure drawings, production design, storyboards, 3D characters, props or environments, stop-motion puppets or sets, visual effects or 2D, 3D, or stopmotion animated films.
+Other than figure drawing, the final output of the projects will be digital, and may be presented and archived digitally.